Read in 9 minutes

-Before start using the web interface, we need to instal it.
+Before start using the web interface, we need to install it.

 Open your favorite browser and type your server’s domain name or public IP address followed by

-On the first screen, you will we presented with a welcome message.
+On the first screen, you will be presented with a welcome message.
 Click

 Next step to continue.